DHTMLX/docs-suite/docs/layout/work_with_layout.md

 ## Attaching a component to a cell

-You can easily attach any DHTMLX component to a cell of Layout using the [](layout/api/cell/layout_cell_attach_method.md) method of a cell:
+You can easily attach any DHTMLX component (except for Message, Popup, Window) to a cell of Layout using the [](layout/api/cell/layout_cell_attach_method.md) method of a cell:

 ~~~js
 var layout = new dhx.Layout({width:"400px", height:"600px"});